 Although our kids are taller than we are, they all still love receiving Easter baskets on Easter morning.
 The kids get baskets filled with candy, gift cards and fun trinkets.
 I planted fresh hyacinth and daffodils plants in each of the planters and I gave one to my sister and one to my husband.
-The silver bunny cake plate is going to my mom for Easter.
+The silver bunny cake plate is going to my mom for Easter brunch.
 Each year I find the most beautiful silver rabbit dinnerware pieces.
 This will certainly be a great addition to her collection and a future heirloom to-be.

 Let it Grow

-Thanks so much for taking the time out to see my Easter tablescape I’ve been working on a few great projects coming later on this week.
+Thanks so much for taking the time out to see my Easter brunch tablescape I’ve been working on a few great projects coming later on this week.
 I’m sharing how to make a simple and affordable container garden for Spring.
 Make sure you sign up for my email subscription so you stay in the loop.

 Now I’d love you to head on over to my sweet friend Joan’s from 2 Ladies and A Chair blog post.
 Trust me you won’t be disappointed!
 She has the most welcoming California home.
 She shares my love of accent pillows!
 Here’s a list of the participating bloggers this month and make sure you HOP ON EVER to each one’s home to see what they have in store for Easter.
 We’re all a little bit different but have become great friends through Instagram.

 Sheila at Maison de Cinq

 Jennifer at The Grace House